As a registered charity, the Executive Committee exists to ensure that we meet the legal requirements of our charitable status.

 I became involved with the charity after my first daughter, Amy, was was born with a GBS infection and spent the first few days of her life in Special Care.
 Thankfully she made a full recovery – others aren’t as lucky.

 I sought out information and came across the charity, GBSS.
-From there I became a member, got involved and now chair the charity and lead on Fundraising.
+From there I became a member, got involved and now have a particular interest in Fundraising and Parliamentary activity.
 I love helping the charity and find it an extremely positive and rewarding experience.

 I became involved with the charity a few months after my son, Alex, was born.
 Previously I had never heard of GBS and was extremely worried when I was told I was a carrier shortly after his birth.
 Alex was on intravenous antibiotics for the first week of his life.
 I now have a daughter (Francesca) as well and felt a lot more confident knowing that I was a carrier (I took another test to establish this).